mrclksr/DSBDriverd/README.md

 **-n**

-> Just show what would be done, but do not load any drivers.
+> Just show what would be done, but do not load any drivers, or call any
+> Lua functions.

 **-x**